Have you ever asked the question “Why are driving tests at such odd times?”.

 Driving test waiting times reached record highs around 2008.
 I can’t remember exactly when (I’ve been doing this a long time!) but I know it was around then.

 In some parts of the UK you had to wait six months for a driving test.
 In other parts you couldn’t even get a driving test at all.
-The waiting times had gotten so bad that something happened that had never happened before.
+The waiting times were so bad that something happened that had never happened before.

 Bear with me, all of this helps to explain the answer to the question ” Why are driving tests at such odd times?”.